We are excited to work with you and we hope that you find these resources helpful!

 Applying to the College of Liberal Arts and Sciences is as traditional as you imagine in relation to the application process at many other liberal arts institutions.
 We have three primary deadlines (two Early Action dates on November 1 and December 1, and a Regular Decision deadline on January 15) and students are notified shortly after each deadline (December 15, January 25, and April 1, respectively).
 The materials we require are listed below:

-Applying to the Conservatory of Music is a little more unique in that unlike the traditional College, students interested in pursuing a Bachelor of Music, double degree, or a Bachelor of Arts in music at Lawrence are applying to a specific major.
+Applying to the Conservatory of Music is a little more unique in that unlike the traditional College, students interested in pursuing a Bachelor of Music, Bachelor of Musical Arts, double degree, or a Bachelor of Arts in music at Lawrence are applying to a specific music degree program.
 Musicians can apply Early Action 1 (November 1 deadline) or Regular Decision (January 15 deadline) and are required to submit the extra application materials listed below in addition to the BA requirements listed above:

 Lawrence offers these distinct options so that students can fully realize their educational goals.